KEHANG/SCAN/README.md

     sh scripts/SCAN.sh
     ```

-The original beta-VAE models are still supported, and examples of commands reproducing the results can be found in `scripts/original-beta_VAE/` <br>
+The original beta-VAE models are still supported, and examples of commands reproducing the results can be found in `scripts/original-beta_VAE/`

 To view them, you can also refer to the parent repo [Github Repo][]

 Acknowledgement:

-    I've referred to [this issue](https://github.com/miyosuda/scan/issues/1) to improve the visuality of beta-VAE when pretrained with DAE.
+    I've referred to [this issue](https://github.com/miyosuda/scan/issues/1), and used the DAE output to improve the visuality of beta-VAE.

 ### Reference
 1. [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018]